Supply Chain Management: Policy

 7. Working Hours

-Suppliers shall ensure that employees’ working hours and use of leave entitlements are appropriately monitored and that excessive overtime labor is prohibited, so as not to infringe upon any statutory regulations.
+Suppliers shall ensure that employees’ working hours and leave entitlements are appropriately managed, and that excessive overtime is prohibited to ensure compliance with statutory regulations.

 8. Suitable Remuneration

-Suppliers shall pay employees at least the statutory minimum wage, endeavor to pay at least the living wage, and shall not unreasonably reduce wages.
+Suppliers shall pay employees at least the statutory minimum wage, endeavor to provide at least a living wage, and shall not unreasonably reduce wages.

 9. Anti-Corruption